hepple42/hepple42/README.md

-## Hey everyone, I'm __Hannes__,
+## Hello everyone, I'm __Hannes__.

-a quantum physicist and currently a student at __42 Heilbronn__ coding school.
+I'm a physicist and currently a student at the __42 Heilbronn__ coding school.

-[42 Heilbronn] is a programming school with a peer-learning-based eduacational model, where I've been learning to code by working on different projects, mainly in C and C++.
+[42 Heilbronn] is a programming school with a peer learning based educational model, where I've been learning to code by working on different projects, mainly in C and C++.
+The project-based approach employed by 42 Heilbronn fosteres a high level of self-organization, while the peer-to-peer learning model requires critical social skills.

-I have finished the 42 core curriculum and am currently looking for an internship.
+After completing a 6 month internship, in addition to the core curriculum, I am looking for an opportunity to put my skills into practice.

 ## Main Languages and Tools